Stickybit-zz/playground-7srh7lld/statement.md

 As per my experience, most of the questions are related to:
 1. the programming language particularities (syntax, core API)
 2. problem solving (algorithms, data structures)
-3. application design / architecture (design patterns, POO, best practices…).
+3. application design / architecture (design patterns, object oriented programming, best practices…).

 You'll find below a summary of these question categories and some examples.
 I hope this will help for your next tech interview!